 MISTAKE YOU’LL MAKE GETTING OUT OF DEBT

 JUMPING IN WITHOUT A PLAN (or budget)

 The same is true with your debt.
-If you try to get out of debt without having a plan of action, you will just end up spinning your wheels and go no where at all.
+If you try to get out of debt without having a plan of action, you will just end up spinning your wheels and make no progress.